et599y/FETrainingModel/README.md

 # FETrainingModel

-> Makesure that "ProjectFiles" folder has 7 sites folder.
+> Make sure that "ProjectFiles" folder has 7 sites folder.
 This is fixed.

 > It's lack of the requirement.txt.
 All python files are in the "Python" folder.